 Works with calendars: Unlike Google Tasks, which only works with Google Calendar, Todoist integrates with other calendar apps.

 Email notifications: Along with mobile notifications, Todoist sends email notifications about tasks that are past their due dates.

 Task history: You can view the task history.
-This might not be beneficial for individuals but is useful in teams.
+This might not be beneficial for individuals, but it is useful in teams.

 Reminder: Google Tasks offers a reminder feature for free.